-Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.
+Public Display of Affection B Consensual physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.

 First Offense: Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Detention, in-school suspension, or 1-10 days out-of-school suspension.